-The manufacturer revised their design following most of RJC's recommendations.
+The manufacturer revised its design following most of RJC's recommendations.
 Internal drainage was provided through the condensation gutter and directed to the interior panda space.
-The layout of the drain pipes was not changed during design revisions.
+The layout of the drainpipes was not changed during design revisions.
 Thermal bridging was mitigated by removing the metal sheet section intended to provide support for the roof membrane tie-in.
 The final design included tying the air barrier into the aluminum profile, creating a continuous air barrier plane.
-Figure 3 shows the revised section of the system.
+Figure 3 (on this page) shows the revised section of the system.